kmahaseth1/cbus-trivia-map/README.md

 View the interactive map [here](https://kmahaseth1.github.io/cbus-trivia_map/output/cbus_map.html)

 ## Limitations
 Although the markers are generally accurate, they may not always be precisely positioned and could be off by up to a block.
-If you're using this to plan a visit, please refer to the address in the popup or search the establishment's location on Google to ensure location accuracy.
+If you're using this to plan a visit, please refer to the address in the popup or search the establishment's location on Google to ensure address accuracy.